edgarfinn/Redux-Basic-Reference/README.md

     React and Redux are two separate libraries, and its only through a third library called [React-Redux](https://github.com/reactjs/react-redux) that we can combine the two, thereby creating a react component, which is aware of the state stored in Redux.

 - #### Actions and Action Creators
+    In short, Actions and Action Creators are used for changing state.

-    An Action, is an object that describes a user interaction that should change the state.
+    An Action, is an object that describes a user event that should change some state.
 An action always contains a ```type``` property, which describes the action being triggered.
-The action object **might** also contain additional information, providing further context or details relating to the action, which is typically stored inside a ```payload```.
+If necessary, it **might** also contain additional information, providing further context or details relating to the action, which is typically stored inside a ```payload```.

     For example, selecting a book from a list by clicking on it.
 Here, the user event (clicking a book item) triggers an action creator ( ```selectingBook()```...), which produces an action ```{type: BOOK_SELECTED, payload: {title: 'Eloquent Javascript'}}```.

 HOW ?
 ---

+#### Redux Data Flow:

+- 1) User event triggers an action creator function, possibly also passing info about the data / item on which the event occurred (ie the book being selected).

+- 2) The action creator will dispatch an action object, containing a ```type``` key, describing the purpose of the action, and possibly a ```payload``` key, used to provide further context of the action (such as the book being selected).

+- 3) The action is automatically sent to all reducers, which either respond to the action with an updated state object, or ignore the action, returning the current state, un-mutated.

+- 4) All reducers process the action, and return a new state, assembled from all reducers.
+The new state then notifies containers of any changes.

+- 5) Any containers with updated state then re-render, adapting to the new state.

 ### Connecting React to Redux:
 #### Ingredients: